808-Dev/NFT-Miner/README.md

 <h1>NOoOoO!
 You can't download my lion jpeg!
 ThAt'S mIne!</h1>

 Give me your dumb tweet id and I'll get to it sometime.
 In the mean time look for your dick you bearded failure of a based femboy.

+<h1>Why does this have a MYSQL client in it?</h1>

+1. If some hypebeast wants to complain about being stolen from, I can just blacklist their shit and have the bot delete it from the miners system.
+2. So everyone can get images and receive the same images without hitting bandwidth thresholds.
+3. Because I also dunno what I want to do with all the images yet.
+Maybe a meme I dunno.